 As a runner, outdoor training is likely to be your most preferable option.
 The following options are all great alternative outdoor pursuits:

 - Rowing.
 An excellent exercise for all-round strength.
 Rowing involves your bodyweight being supported, unlike running, so your training session will need to be longer than your usual runs (depending on the intensity of both your row and your normal running sessions).
-Always remember to drive with your legs as well as pulling the oar with your arms — which will mean you'll be more efficient, row faster and get a higher quality workout.
+Always remember to drive with your legs as well as pulling the oar with your arms.
+This will mean you'll be more efficient, row faster and get a higher quality workout.

 Gymnasium training activities

-Gym training on a machine for long periods can get a little dull, so take along your favourite tracks on your MP3 player to help keep you going!
+Gym training on a machine for long periods can get a little dull, so take along some headphones so you can listen to some motivating music or even the in-gym TV to help keep you going!

 - Cross-trainer.
 An excellent all-round machine that can also give your arms a workout too.
-Although it's less challenging than running because you’re supporting your own bodyweight, you will get good CV training benefits from using a cross-trainer — and if you experiment with the varying resistance levels, you should be able to find an intensity that brings you pretty close to the challenge of running.
+Although it's less challenging than running because you’re supporting your own bodyweight, you will get good CV training benefits from using a cross-trainer.
+If you experiment with the varying resistance levels, you should be able to find an intensity that brings you pretty close to the challenge of running.

 - Hand cycle.
-This is a less suitable exercise than using the stationary bike because you are using much smaller muscle groups (arms and shoulders), so your demand for oxygen compared with a leg workout will be significantly reduced — which means the training benefits for your CV system will also be reduced.
+This is a less suitable exercise than using the stationary bike because you are using much smaller muscle groups (arms and shoulders), so your demand for oxygen compared with a leg workout will be significantly reduced, meaning the training benefits for your CV system will also be reduced.
 If you do use the hand cycle, try to also use other pieces of gym CV equipment as well.

 - Versa-climber.
 The versa-climber is one of the most powerful pieces of gymnasium CV equipment, and will provide you with an excellent alternative training workout.
 If you ensure that you always take full length steps, you should maintain your running fitness by doing the same amount of training that you would normally do when running.